- 07 Sep

 Typically, it will look forward across the next 1 to 3 years, sometimes 5 years.
 Often the first year may have more detailed financials with higher level figures for future years.

 It is best kept concise, with any detailed information, such as in-depth financials, CVs and product information in an appendix at the back.
-Number the pages and bind it within a cover to make it look professional.
+Number the pages and bind them within a cover to make it look professional.

 Purpose of The Plan